The Hidden Cost of “I Should Be Grateful”

 And I see this all the time in conversations with friends and clients.

-In women who have built beautiful, rewarding lives and still feel restless, disappointed, or unfulfilled.
+• In women who have built beautiful, rewarding lives and still feel restless, disappointed, or unfulfilled.
+(That specific ache has a name, and I unpack the whole cycle in "Are You Stuck in the Good-Life Guilt Trap?")

 When I finally allowed myself to say, "I am grateful, and it's really hard," something softened inside me.
 My body relaxed.
 My breath deepened.
 I felt more present to my Caribbean experience, not less.
 More appreciative, not less.

-If you are recognizing a pattern of overriding your lived experience with gratitude, a Clarity Call is the perfect place to get clear about it.
-To name your gratitude and disappointment or your appreciation and longing: pride and frustration.
-Whatever complex and opposing emotions and experiences you are holding, you deserve to acknowledge and understand them so that you can move forward in your life in a more self-supporting way.
+If you're recognizing a pattern of overriding your lived experience with gratitude, a Clarity Call is the perfect place to get clear about it.
+To name your gratitude and disappointment, your appreciation and longing, your pride and frustration.
+Whatever complex and opposing emotions you're holding, you deserve to acknowledge and understand them so you can move forward in a more self-supporting way.

 With immense appreciation and gratitude.
 Always.